 - 1. Launch Connect Director. - 2.
 On the navigation pane, click System > Security > Certificate Signing Request.
-The Generate Certificate Signing Request (CSR) page is displayed. - 3.
-Complete all fields on the page, as described in .Certificate Signing Request Page (Some fields are automatically populated with information from the Contact Information page.
-You can edit this information as necessary). - Click Generate.
-Note: The CSR is generated, and the Private key is also generated if the Create a new private key option was selected. - 5.
-Create a staging folder (for example,<drive>:\CertStaging), and save the following text files there: - Copy and paste the generated CSR into a text file (for example, server01.csr), and save the file in the staging folder. - If generated, copy and paste the generated private key into a text file (for example, server01.key), and save the file in the staging folder.
+The Generate Certificate Signing Request (CSR) page opens. - 3.
+To generate a CSR with a Subject Alternative Name for Trusted root certification, go to the Add alternative common names if needed field and enter the Subject Alternative Name in the Alternative common name 1 field. - 4.
+Complete all fields on the page, as described in Certificate Signing Request Page (Some fields are automatically populated with information from the Contact Information page.
+You can edit this information as necessary). - 5.
+Click Generate. - Note: The CSR is generated, and the Private key is also generated if the Create a new private key option was selected. - 6.
+Create a staging folder (for example, <drive>:\CertStaging), and save the following text files there: - Copy and paste the generated CSR into a text file (for example, server01.csr), and save the file in the staging folder. - If generated, copy and paste the generated private key into a text file (for example, server01.key), and save the file in the staging folder.
 (Retain the private key for local use.
 Do not share it with the vendor.
-Later, when you import the certificate files that you receive from the CA vendor, you will include this private key file that you have retained locally). - 6.
-Send the Certificate Signing Request file that you created to a Certificate Authority vendor to purchase a certificate. - 7.
-When you receive the certificate files from the CA vendor, save them to the staging folder that you created in Step 5. - 8.
-Proceed with the steps outlined in Importing Certificates for Headquarters, Windows DVS, and Linux DVSs.
+Later, when you import the certificate files that you receive from the CA vendor, you will include this private key file that you have retained locally). - 7.
+Send the Certificate Signing Request file that you created to a Certificate Authority vendor to purchase a certificate. - 8.
+When you receive the certificate files from the CA vendor, save them to the staging folder that you created in Step 5. - 9.
+Proceed with the steps outlined in Importing Certificates for Headquarters, Windows DVS, and Linux DVSs on page 60.